You’ve already heard of the Harlem Shake meme. It seems everyone has these days.

 FOCUS Brands Inc. is the franchisor and operator of over 3,300 Carvel, Cinnabon, Schlotzsky’s, Auntie Anne’s, and Moe’s Southwest Grill locations, and is the franchisor of Seattle’s Best Coffee on military bases and in certain international markets.

-Start by watching the official Moe’s Southwest Grill Harlem Shake video below to get some context around the conversation and then click play on the audio player below the video.
+Start by watching the official Moe’s Southwest Grill Harlem Shake video below to get some context around the conversation.